kubevela/kubevela/CONTRIBUTING.md

 # CONTRIBUTING

+## About KubeVela

+KubeVela project is initialized and maintained by the cloud native community since day 0 with [bootstrapping contributors from 8+ different organizations](https://github.com/oam-dev/kubevela/graphs/contributors).
+We intend for KubeVela to have a open governance since the very beginning and donate the project to neutral foundation as soon as it's released.

 This doc explains how to set up a development environment, so you can get started contributing to `kubevela` or build a PoC (Proof of Concept).